apostrophecms/docs/docs/guide/piece-pages.md

 {% endblock %}
 ```

 Instead of `data.page`, this template is using `data.piece` to access the piece data.
-In most other ways they work the same way as any other page template.
 There are some other special data available in show page templates:

 | Property | What is it? |
 | -------- | ----------- |